Femtoscopy of $DN$ and $\bar{D}N$ systems: Results

 With regard to the $DN$ system, the $s$-wave $I=0$ and $I=1$ scattering lengths predicted by the WT model and those in the ZR approximation, both in the on-shell case, are very similar.
-This is an expected result, as the difference between the two approaches arises because of the slightly different energy-dependent $DN$ bare interaction.
-In both WT and ZR cases, the $I=0$ $\Lambda_c(2595)$ is generated dynamically at its mass by adjusting the cutoff, whereas in the $I=1$ sector a $\Sigma_c$ with a mass close to the $DN$ threshold of 2806 MeV is obtained, thus leading to a large scattering length.
+This is an expected result, as the difference between the two approaches arises because of the slightly different energy-dependent $DN$ interaction kernel.
+In both WT and ZR cases, the $I=0$ $\Lambda_c(2595)$ is generated dynamically at its mass by adjusting the cutoff, whereas in the $I=1$ sector a $\Sigma_c$ with a mass close to the $DN$ threshold of 2806 MeV is obtained, thus leading to a scattering length having a large negative real part.
 Note that the scattering lengths reported in Ref.~\cite{Haidenbauer:2010ch} for the WT model of Ref.~\cite{Mizutani:2006vq} slightly differ from those of the WT model shown here due to the slightly different cutoff used to regularize the loop function.
 Moreover, we show the scattering lengths of the $DN$ interaction of Ref.~\cite{Hofmann:2005sw}, reported in Ref.~\cite{Lutz:2005vx}.
+In that work, there is no $I=1$ quasi-bound state close to the $DN$ threshold but it lies 180 MeV below, explaining the smaller size of the corresponding scattering length compared to the WT and ZR results shown here.
+As for the scattering lengths coming from the meson-exchange model of Ref.~\cite{Haidenbauer:2010ch}, they are qualitatively similar in both isospin sectors to those shown for WT and ZR models.
+This is due to the fact that the meson-exchange model also generates dynamically the $I=0$ $\Lambda_c(2595)$ and the $I=1$ $\Sigma_c(2800)$ for masses close to those obtained in our present study.
+We also show the scattering lengths for the SU(8) model of Ref.~\cite{Garcia-Recio:2008rjt}, reported in Ref.~\cite{Haidenbauer:2010ch}.
+In that approach, both $I=0$ and $I=1$ scattering lengths are positive, being the $I=0$ one compatible with zero.
+The discrepancy with previous works has its origin in the presence of other resonant states beyond the $I=0$ $\Lambda_c(2595)$ and the $I=1$ $\Sigma_c(2800)$ close to the $DN$ threshold, as described in Ref.~\cite{Garcia-Recio:2008rjt}.
+Finally, we include the results of~\cite{SAKAI2020135623} where the scattering lengths were extracted from experimental data of the $pD^0$ invariant-mass distribution in the three-body decay $\Lambda_b \rightarrow \pi^- p D^0$.
+While the resulting $I=0$ scattering length covers roughly the range of values obtained by the various theoretical models, the central value of the $I=1$ scattering length turns out to have more sizable real and imaginary parts.
+More notably, even taking the uncertainties of the analysis of Ref.~\cite{SAKAI2020135623} into account, the real part of the $I=1$ scattering length cannot be reproduced by the models.